pts/pts-letsencrypt/README.txt

   }

-Give enough permission for the Unix user the webserver is using (e.g. www-data) to read (chmod a+wx) directories in the path to.
-/ABSCONFIGDIR/webroot/.well-known/acme-challenge .
-If the file plemark.txt
+Give enough permission for the Unix user the webserver is using (e.g. www-data) to read (chmod a+wx) directories in the path to /ABSCONFIGDIR/webroot/.well-known/acme-challenge . pts-letsencrypt will verify this and issue a warning (displaying the chmod command you have to run) if permissions aren't broad enough.
-there is unreadable to that user, then remove it, and set a more permissive umask (command `umask 0022' as the non-root user right before running pts-letsencrypt).

 Make your webserver reload its config.
 For example, if you use nginx (as root):